CBSE Class 5 > Class 5 Notes > Science > Worksheet Solutions: Plant Life - 1

 Ans: (a)

-Stomata are tiny openings on the surface of leaves.
-They help in the exchange of gases during photosynthesis and respiration.
+Explanation: Stomata are tiny pores on the surface of leaves.
+They open and close to allow gases (carbon dioxide and oxygen) and water vapour to move in and out of the leaf.
+This exchange is important for photosynthesis and respiration.

 (iii) Which part of the plant absorbs water and nutrients from the soil?